JureSeselj/kiteboarding-club/README.md

 ### Contact Section

-+ The contact section allows the user to quickly send a message to the KTB Kiteboarding school. it also has a map of the location of the school base.
++ The contact section allows the user to quickly send a message to the KTB Neretva club. it also has a map of the location of the club base.
     \
     &nbsp;